Ventilator Management Overview and Practice Questions

 When the total frequency drops below the low-frequency limit set on the ventilator.

-63. Presence of excessive auto-PEEP may trigger the high PEEP alarm.
-What conditions may lead to the development of auto-PEEP?
+58. What conditions may lead to the development of auto-PEEP?

 Air trapping, insufficient inspiratory flow, insufficient expiratory time, and inadequate inspiratory time.

-65. Auto-PEEP is commonly associated with what?
+60. Auto-PEEP is commonly associated with what?

 Pressure support ventilation, sufficient airflow obstruction, respiratory frequencies of greater than 20/min, and insufficient inspiratory flow rates.

-66. Auto-PEEP may be reduced by?
+61. Auto-PEEP may be reduced by?

-67. Increasing the inspiratory flow rate on the ventilator does what?
+62. Increasing the inspiratory flow rate on the ventilator does what?

 It decreases the I-time and increases the E-time, allowing time for exhalation.

-69. The effective (delivered) tidal volume during mechanical ventilation is lower than the set tidal volume because the ventilator circuit is compliant to pressure and expands during inspiration.
+63. The effective (delivered) tidal volume during mechanical ventilation is lower than the set tidal volume because the ventilator circuit is compliant to pressure and expands during inspiration.
 What does this cause?

 As a result of this, a portion of the set tidal volume is not delivered to the patient.

-70. To minimize volume loss due to the effects of circuit compliance, the ventilator circuit should?
+64. To minimize volume loss due to the effects of circuit compliance, the ventilator circuit should?

-It should have a low circuit compliance.
+It should have low circuit compliance.

-Only when it is visibly soiled.
+It should only be changed when it is visibly soiled.

 They are adjunctive measurement strategies in mechanical ventilation.

-77. What are the three goals of prone positioning?
+67. What are the three goals of prone positioning?

 Improve oxygenation, reduce inspiratory pressures (peak and plateau), and reduce atelectasis and shunting.